Bug Out Bag

 Many people prefer a take-down rifle of some kind in their bug out bag.
 These are often .22 rifles.
 I’d rather have something with more power in case I want to take larger game or need to use it in self-defense.

 A pistol can be your best bet if you’re bugging out from a city or suburban environment.
-This allows you to conceal your firearm, drawing less attention to yourself.
-If you’re not concerned with drawing attention to yourself then a rifle is a better all-around choice for a bug out bag.
+This allows you to conceal your firearm, attracting less attention to yourself.
+If you’re not concerned with attention then a rifle is a better all-around choice for a bug out bag.

 My preferred pistol is a compact 9mm like the Glock 19 or M&P 9C.
 For me, they’re the best compromise between capacity, caliber, and concealability.